 8. Poor Planning When Landscaping

 Landscaping with cacti and succulents is becoming very popular, but poor planning may result in a disaster.
-Some key elements for success include building a raised bed by mounding the soil, or even constructing a large in-ground planter.
+Some key elements for success include building a raised bed by mounding the soil or constructing a large in-ground planter.
 This is similar to a raised vegetable planter.
-The bed should be elevated 8 to 12 inches (20 to 30 cm) above the surrounding area.
-A raised bed promotes drainage, an absolute if you want to be successful with a variety of cacti and succulents.
-The soil mix must be fast draining, but not too lean.
-A combination of expanded shale or pea gravel, with sharp sand and compost is a good general purpose blend.
+The bed should be 8 to 12 inches (20 to 30 cm) above the surrounding area.
+A raised bed promotes drainage, an absolute if you want to succeed with various cacti and succulents.
+The soil mix must be fast draining but not too lean.
+A combination of expanded shale or pea gravel with sharp sand and compost is a good general-purpose blend.
 Test your blend.
-Water should not stand on the surface more than a few seconds before entering the soil.
-Plant early in the spring if possible, and be prepared to shelter plants under netting until they are fairly well established.
+Water should not stand on the surface for more than a few seconds before entering the soil.
+If possible, plant early in the spring, and be prepared to shelter plants under netting until they are pretty well established.

-Tip: Choosing the right landscape plants is best done with advice from those who have had success.
+Tip: Choosing the right landscape plants is best done with advice from those who have succeeded.

 9. Planting Incompatible Plants in a Dish Garden

-For a dish garden use cacti and succulents with similar growing conditions.
-Use plants with watering at the same time such as ball type like Echinocactus, and taller growing Echinocereus, or maybe succulents with elongated or thick fleshy leaves.
-Use plants with the same growing seasons such as Haworthias and Aeonium for winter time, or Crassula with Sempervivum or Echeveria.
+For a dish garden, use succulents with similar growing conditions.
+Use plants with watering at the same time, such as ball type like Echinocactus, taller growing Echinocereus, or maybe succulents with elongated or thick fleshy leaves.
+Use plants with the same growing seasons, such as Haworthias and Aeonium for wintertime or Crassula with Sempervivum or Echeveria.

 10. Burning Plants Due to Phototoxicity

-Overall, cactus and succulents do not get infested by insects (such as scale) as often as other plants.
-However, they are susceptible and on occasion we must treat them with insecticides when manual removal of bugs is not enough.
+Cacti and succulents do not get infested by insects (such as scale) as often as other plants.
+However, they are susceptible, and on occasion, we must treat them with insecticides when manual removal of bugs is not enough.
 Plants treated with chemicals must be protected from the sun.
-Otherwise they will get burned easily, especially with products that contain oils.
+Otherwise, they will get burned easily, especially with products that contain oils.

 Tip: Isolate plants with scale or other insects, and protect them from the sun.